-The Undergraduate Council makes policy for undergraduate education at UCLA; recommends to the Legislative Assembly undergraduate programs leading to new degrees; authorizes, supervises and regulates all undergraduate courses and programs of instruction and preparatory education; periodically reviews and evaluates all undergraduate programs of study and all programs of preparatory education in conjunction with the Graduate Council; and sets standards for honors and recommends procedures for awards of undergraduate scholarships.
-For information on undergraduate course or program approval, please refer to the "Guide to Undergraduate Course and Program Approval."
-Fully online undergraduate courses require the submission of additional questions, which can be found in the "UCLA Undergraduate Fully Online Course Approval Policy."
-For a general understanding for the routing process for evaluating proposals, please see "Procedural Manual for the Review of Proposals for Academic Programs And Units."
-Procedures and guidelines are available upon request.
+The Undergraduate Council (UgC) makes policy for undergraduate education at UCLA; recommends to the Legislative Assembly undergraduate programs leading to new degrees; authorizes, supervises and regulates all undergraduate courses and programs of instruction and preparatory education; periodically reviews and evaluates all undergraduate programs of study and all programs of preparatory education in conjunction with the Graduate Council; and sets standards for honors and recommends procedures for awards of undergraduate scholarships.

 - Four undergraduate student representatives

-- Committee on Curriculum: By delegation from the Undergraduate Council, the committee holds course approval authority.
+- By delegation from the Undergraduate Council, the Committee on Curriculum holds course approval authority.
 It will review proposals for majors, minors, concentrations, and other undergraduate initiatives before sending them to the Council for action.
-In the areas of innovative education, it will work with Faculty Executive Committees (FECs), with the Office of Instructional Development (OID) and its oversight committee, and with the Office of the Provost and other relevant entities.
+In the areas of innovative education, it will work with Faculty Executive Committees (FECs), with the UCLA Teaching and Learning Center and its oversight committee, and with the Dean of Undergraduate Education and other relevant entities.